FabricFabricPlatform

 import type { ActionDefinition } from "@fabricorg/platform/actions";

-import type { Prisma } from "@repo/database";
+import type { Prisma } from "@example/database";

 const acceptOfferSchema = z.object({

-offerId: z.string(),
+planId: z.string(),

-acceptanceSource: z.enum(["consultant_ui", "borrower_portal_token"]),
+acceptanceSource: z.enum(["consultant_ui", "member_portal_token"]),

 acceptedByPartyId: z.string(),